Fast-BEV++: Fast by Algorithm, Deployable by Design: Experiments

-Figure2 presents an empirical validation of our framework's on-vehicle performance, benchmarking the end-to-end inference speed of the FastBEV++-R50 model.
-This evaluation spans a representative set of automotive-grade and server-class platforms and reports performance for both FP16 and INT8 quantized models.
+To empirically validate our \textit{Deployable by Design} philosophy, we benchmark the end-to-end inference speed (measured in FPS) of the Fast-BEV++ (R50) model across a representative set of production-grade platforms, as shown in Figure~\ref{fig:deploy_compare}.
+We conduct comprehensive evaluations under both standard FP16 and INT8 quantization settings.

-\textbf{Experimental Setup} Our main model, FastBEV++-R50-CBGS, establishes a new state-of-the-art in the trade-off between accuracy and efficiency, achieving $0.489 NDS$ on the nuScenes validation set while running at 134 FPS on a Tesla T4 GPU with INT8 quantization.
-This performance is achieved by training the model for 20 epochs using the AdamW optimizer ($LR=2e-4$, $WD=1e-2$) with a warm-up and step decay schedule.
-The CBGS sampling strategy is also employed to handle the dataset's long-tail distribution.
-All training was conducted on 8 GPUs with a total batch size of 64.
+By constructing the view transformation with compiler-friendly primitives, Fast-BEV++ fully unlocks the acceleration potential of modern parallel computing hardware.
+Notably, our method, especially the Fast-BEV++ (R50-CBGS) variant, establishes a new \textit{state-of-the-art} trade-off between accuracy and efficiency, achieving 134 FPS on a single Tesla T4 GPU with INT8 quantization while maintaining competitive 0.489 NDS.
+This validates its practical readiness for real-world, production-level deployment without relying on any custom operators.